-Curiously, young rodents that had not been given low and regular doses of THC performed better in the behavioural tests for memory and learning than young mice.
+Curiously, young mice that had not been given low and regular doses of THC performed better in the behavioural tests for memory and learning than young mice who were given regular THC doses.
 On the other hand, the opposite was the case with older mice: the ones that had received low and regular doses of THC had better results in the tests than mature and old mice that were not administered THC.
 Mice with regular small doses also performed in a shorter period of time.

 This study supports findings that were made previously using synthetic cannabinoid, WIN, where older mice demonstrated improved memory after cannabinoid administration.
 In the 2018 study, old female mice aged 24 months were injected once with .002mg/kg THC.
-Compared to vehicle-treated mice, the THC-treated mice performed better on a battery of 6 different behavioural tests.
+Compared to vehicle-treated (the vehicle contained mostly saline, and also some ethanol and cremophor) mice, the THC-treated mice performed better on a battery of 6 different behavioural tests.
 The single injection of THC also increased the level of Sirtuin1, an enzyme linked with neuroplasticity and neuroprotection.

 A case for cannabinoid acids for neuroprotection

 This article has mainly explored phytocannabinoids THC and CBD, but there is also a case for cannabinoids in their acidic form (THC-A and CBD-A).
 These are the precursors to THC and CBD, and exist before the process of decarboxylation takes place.
 Decarboxylation removes the carboxylic acid group, therefore turning THC-A into THC (and CBD-A into CBD).